-This commentary on the New Testament presents a balanced synthesis of current scholarship, enabling readers to interpret Scripture for a complex and pluralistic world.
+This commentary on the Old Testament and Apocrypha presents a balanced synthesis of current scholarship, enabling readers to interpret Scripture for a complex and pluralistic world.
 The result is a commentary that is comprehensive and useful for preaching, teaching, and research.

 You are here

 Examining ancient contexts • Interpretive tradition • Contemporary questions